paytonmarlin/Stock-Data-Visualizer/README.md

 - [x] Basic User function/error checking - Python Code
 - [x] Getting API from Alpha Vantage via the 'requests' library
 - [x] Parse data into JSON
-- [ ] Use JSON to convert to graphical representation of stock data
+- [x] Use JSON to convert to graphical representation of stock data

+### Some problems found
+- [x] How to loop over data and display into new browser
+    - Got done with FOR loop and added a list for each of the four data (open, high, close, low)
+- [x] How to display data for the INTRADAY function (right now no data is outputted)
+    - Figured out it, needed a seperate FOR loop to check the date for the specific day.
 ---
 ### Useful Sources:
 - [Alpha Vantage](https://www.alphavantage.co/) - Website where an API Key can be generated